 - Locate the transmission dipstick.
-In most Mitsubishi vehicles, it is on the driver's side, between the battery and the motor.
+Most Mitsubishi vehicles are on the driver’s side, between the battery and the motor.

-- Pull the dipstick out, clean it with a clean cloth.
+- Pull the dipstick out and clean it with a clean cloth.
 Fully reinsert it in the transmission tube.

-- If the transmission fluid level is low, add the recommended Mitsubishi transmission fluid level noted in your owner's manual.
+- If the transmission fluid level is low, add your owner’s manual’s recommended Mitsubishi transmission fluid level.

 If the transmission fluid smells burned, it can indicate internal transmission wear or a faulty torque converter.
 Replacing transmission fluid and filter can sometimes fix the problem, but there is no guarantee.

-Do not overfill the transmission fluid level above the maximum mark, as this can cause transmission issues.
-In fact, Mitsubishi's automatic transmissions are susceptible to transmission fluid levels.
-Low transmission fluid can cause slipping, while high transmission fluid can cause erratic shifting and damage to the transmission internal components.
+Do not overfill the transmission fluid level above the maximum mark, which can cause transmission issues.
+Mitsubishi’s automatic transmissions are susceptible to transmission fluid levels.
+Low transmission fluid can cause slipping, while high transmission fluid can cause erratic shifting and damage to the transmission’s internal components.

-Should you check Mitsubishi transmission fluid level with the engine running?
+Should you check the Mitsubishi transmission fluid level with the engine running?